Kuifje02/vrpy/docs/solving_options.rst

 This may result in a slow convergence.
 To speed up the resolution, there are two ways to change this pricing strategy:

-1. By deactivating the ``exact`` attribute of the ``solve`` method, `cspy` calls one of its heuristics instead of the bidirectional search algorithm.
+1. By deactivating the ``exact`` argument of the ``solve`` method, `cspy` calls one of its heuristics instead of the bidirectional search algorithm.
 The exact method is run only once the heuristic fails to find a column with negative reduced cost.

 .. code-block:: python

 	>>> prob.solve(exact=False)

-2. By modifying the ``pricing_strategy`` attribute of the ``solve`` method to one of the following:
+2. By modifying the ``pricing_strategy`` argument of the ``solve`` method to one of the following:
 	- `Stops`;
 	- `PrunePaths`;
 	- `PruneEdges`.